-- Back up your controller.
-For details, see Backing up Critical Data on page 66. - 2.
+- 1. Back up your controller.
+For details, see Backing up Critical Data on page 91. - 2.
 Verify that control plane security is disabled. - 3.
 Set the controller to boot with the previously-saved pre-6.3 configuration file. - 4.
 Set the controller to boot from the system partition that contains the previously running ArubaOS image.
 When you specify a boot partition (or copy an image file to a system partition), the software checks to ensure that the image is compatible with the configuration file used on the next controller reload.
 An error message displays if system boot parameters are set for incompatible image and configuration files. - 5.
 After downgrading the software on the controller: - Restore pre-6.3 flash backup from the file stored on the controller.
-Do not restore the ArubaOS 6.3.1.0 flash backup file. - You do not need to re-import the WMS database or RF Plan data.
-However, if you have added changes to RF Plan in ArubaOS 6.3.1.0, the changes do not appear in RF Plan in the downgraded ArubaOS version. - If you installed any certificates while running ArubaOS 6.3.1.0, you need to reinstall the certificates in the downgraded ArubaOS version.
+Do not restore the ArubaOS 6.3.1.0 flash backup file. - If you installed any certificates while running ArubaOS 6.3.1.0, you need to reinstall the certificates in the downgraded ArubaOS version.